Everyone must take active prevention measures. Even though you may not be at high risk, there are others around you who are.

 Staff and faculty who have specific questions or concerns can talk to the immediate supervisor and refer to the HR website for access to a variety of reporting and resources tools including:

-- The online training course is required training for students, faculty and staff.
+- The online training course is required training for faculty and staff.
 St. Olaf’s Environmental Health and Safety (EHS) department developed the training modules on health safety principles to stay safe on campus during the pandemic, and how-to instructions on proper personal protective equipment (PPE) usage and cleaning and disinfecting surfaces.

 Individuals experiencing difficulty in accessing the training materials should contact the Moodle Support Team at help.stolaf.edu.
 These difficulties may be the result of individual machine settings, current individual Moodle account settings, or the device used to access the materials.